tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 where recognizing a kanji feels similar to recognizing a human face.

-Now, another way to look at this is if we look at Chinese people who learn Japanese, they improve so much faster and reach higher levels than traditional western learners of the language because they know the characters already.
+Now, another way to look at this is if we watch Chinese people who learn Japanese, they improve so much faster and reach higher levels than traditional western learners of the language because they know the characters already.